eyedeekay/SAM-Library-Survey/README.md

 Attempting to determine the usage of the various SAM libraries across github and other platforms.
 Presence on this page merely indicates the inclusion of an i2p library in a program.
 It does not necessarily indicate that i2p is in use or how i2p used.
-As of Feb 22, 2019 it has undergone only the most minimal of curation.
+As of March, 01 2019 it has undergone only the most minimal of curation to remove duplicates.
+This is a work-in-progress.

+*Contributions from the community are highly encouraged.
+If you know about an* *i2p-related project you think should be included on this list, file an issue* *here or visit the reddit thread and join the conversation there.*

 C
 =